johnny-silverhand/golang-exercise/README.md

 Copyright © 2011-12 Qtrac Ltd.

-All the programs, packages, and associated files in this archive are licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
-You can get a copy of the License at: http://www.apache.org/licenses/LICENSE-2.0.
-(The License is also included in this archive in file LICENSE-2.0.txt.)

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

 All the book's examples are designed to be educational, and many are also designed to be useful.
 I hope that you find them helpful, and are perhaps able to use some of them as starting points for your own